BenRGarcia/Multiplayer-Trivia-v2/README.md

 # Multiplayer Trivia

-> Multiplayer Trivia game using Vue.js webpack template, Vuex, firebase, and Bootstrap v4
+> A fun-for-all trivia game

-Click [here]() to see the live site
+Click [here](https://benrgarcia.github.io/Multiplayer-Trivia-v2/) to see the live site

 ## Description